 Regenerative medicine is the practice of harnessing the body’s innate self-healing ability.
 One type of regenerative medicine that’s becoming increasingly popular is called platelet-rich plasma therapy, or PRP therapy for short.

-If you have stubborn hip pain, shoulder pain, knee pain, back pain, or some other chronic joint pain, or if you’re hoping to recover quickly from an acute injury, PRP therapy may be an ideal treatment to add to your individualized pain management program.
+If you have stubborn hip pain, shoulder pain, knee pain, back pain, or some other chronic joint pain, or if you’re hoping to recover quickly from an acute injury, PRP therapy may be an ideal treatment to add to your individualized pain management program in Indianapolis.